Bondi121/Blog-Portfolio-Project/README.md

     - file name : blog.py
     - line number :
     - Name of two properties :
-        - user.first_name (line 150)
+        - user.first_name (line 177)
-        - user.address (line 154)
+        - user.address (line 180)
     - Name of two method :
-        - user.is_address() (line 100)
+        - user.is_address() (line 115)
-        - user.user_details() (line 125)
+        - user.user_details() (line 148)

-5. [X] It make use javascript to save the username to localstorage
+5. [X] It makes use javascript to save the username to localstorage
 6. [X] it uses modern javscript
-7. [X] It make use of writing to file and reading from file
+7. [X] It makes use of writing to file and reading from file
-8. [X] it contain conditional line statement
+8. [X] it contains conditional line statement
     - file name : blog.py
-        - line 56
+        - line 98
-        - line 74
+        - line 103

-9. [X] It make use of for loop in the jinja template engine in the html
+9. [X] It makes use of for loop in the jinja template engine in the html
     - file name : index.html
-        - line number : 43
+        - line number : 42

-10. [X] it allow user to enter text in the text box on the frontend
+10. [X] it allows user to enter text in the text box on the frontend
 11. [X] It does not generate error
-12. [X] Follow the code convention
+12. [X] Follows the code convention
 13. [X] All exercise is completed as the requirements.